 NOMENKLATURA

-Nomenklatura Studio is a progressive menswear brand led by Alexandre Plokhov, Russian-born designer based in the US whose extensive experience includes design director positions at Helmut Lang and Versace Uomo acreative direction of his cult brand Cloak – whose aesthetic was coined by the press in the 2000s as military goth – and, later, of his eponymous label.
+Nomenklatura Studio is a progressive menswear brand led by Alexandre Plokhov, a Russian-born designer based in the US whose extensive experience includes design director positions at Helmut Lang and Versace Uomo as well as creative direction of his cult brand Cloak – whose aesthetic was coined by the press in the 2000s as “military goth” – and, later, of his eponymous label.
 After closing the latter, he spent a few years away from the fashion industry, returning in 2017 to launch Nomenklatura Studio.
 The brand focuses on advanced sportswear, leather, tailoring and selected accessories; lately, signature boots have become key, too.
-Plokhov’s penchant for razor-sharp tailoring and advanced fabric know-how paired with a street attitude shine through his collections take inspiration from history, music and combat uniforms.
+Plokhov’s penchant for razor-sharp tailoring and advanced fabric know-how paired with a street attitude shine through his collections, which take inspiration from history, music and combat uniforms.
 The label is represented by Dear Progress showroom in Paris.
-Stockists include SSENSE (Montreal), The Serpentine (Toronto), Unfollow and B'2nd (Tokyo) Departamento (Los Angeles).
+Stockists include SSENSE (Montreal), The Serpentine (Toronto), Unfollow and B'2nd (Tokyo) along with Departamento (Los Angeles).

 https://nomenklaturastudio.com/